its-rajesh/rajesh/content/projects/project2/index.md

 ---
-title: "Neural Networks for Interference Reduction in Multi-Track Recordings"
+title: "Interference Reduction or Music Bleeding Removal"
-date: 2023-09-15
+date: 2025-05-27
 tags: ["interference reduction","music source separation","multi-track recordings","Live data"]
-author: ["Rajesh R","Padmanabhan Rajan"]
+author: ["Rajesh R"]
-description: "This paper proposed the two neural networks for interference reduction.
-Published in WASPAA, 2023"
+description: "This project aims to reduce the bleeding effects in the recorded microphone recordings"
 summary: "This paper introduces two neural networks for interference reduction in multi-track recordings: a convolutional autoencoder using time-frequency inputs (interference treated as noise) and a truncated U-Net operating in the time domain (interference reduction based on relationship among multi-track data).
 Experiments show that both models improve music source separation, with the truncated U-Net delivering superior performance and audio quality."
 cover:
     image: "paper1.png"